My-UofE/ECM1410-Workshop-07-Instructions/README.md

 Create an abstract class Shape, as shown in the figure which contains two abstract methods, `area()` and `perimeter()`.

 <img src="./OOP_Polymorphism_Shape.png"> </img>

+Note, although the methods `area()` and `perimeter()` cannot be coded for the abstract shape, the constructors can.

+Although it is not specified in the diagram, please use `"red"` as the default color for the no-arg shape constructor.

 These cannot yet be coded since they depend on what kind of shape is being created.(i.e. in this case which subclass).